josephsl/wintenApps/readme.md

 * In some apps, live region text is announced.
 This includes alerts in Edge, results in Calculator and others.
 Note that this may result in double-speaking in some cases.
 * Notifications from newer app releases on Windows 10 Version 1709 (build 16299) and later are announced.
 * Tooltips from Edge and universal apps are recognized and will be announced.
-* In build 17627 and later, when opening a new Sets tab (Control+Windows+T), NVDA will announce search results when searching for items in the embedded Cortana window.
+* With Sets turned on (builds 17627 through 17692 for some insiders), when opening a new Sets tab (Control+Windows+T), NVDA will announce search results when searching for items in the embedded Cortana window.
-* When switching between Sets tabs, NvDA will announce name and position of the tab you are switching to.
+* With Sets turned on, when switching between Sets tabs, NvDA will announce name and position of the tab you are switching to.
 * When opening, closing, or switching between virtual desktops, NVDA will announce current desktop ID (desktop 2, for example).
 * NVDA will no longer announce Start menu size text when changing screen resolutions or orientation.